 As they get older, you relax little.
 They’ve learned their manners.
 You no longer have to worry about them copying everything you say.
 Or telling complete strangers about something you did wrong.
 (Yes, that has happened!)

 But you know what you do have to worry about?
 Your kids copying your driving habits.
-They are trying hard to figure out the rules of the road.
+Before they get their driver’s permit, before they are teen drivers, they are trying hard to figure out the rules of the road.
 And more than ever, they are learning from you.

 I know we all get comfortable behind the wheel.
 And maybe we break a few rules here and there.
 Maybe.
-But when I see these things happening on a daily basis, right in front of the high school, by parents… It explains where kids learn their bad driving habits.
+But when I see these things happening on a daily basis, right in front of the high school, by parents… It explains where teen drivers learn their bad driving habits.

 So PLEASE, for my kids’ safety and yours, drive safe!